Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 J) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.
 Using DICTIONARY and RETURN function.

+L) Space Rescue = Rescue the red ships and avoid the rocks.
+Using TURTLE GRAPHICS library and INHERITANCE CLASS.

 K) One Click RPG= An Idle RPG using Tkinter GUI library.Using TUPLES data type and TKINTER GUI library.

-L) Space Rescue = Rescue the red ships and avoid the rocks.
-Using TURTLE GRAPHICS library

 https://www.youtube.com/watch?v=ike4KGsFM2Y